Where to Recycle Shoes in Australia - All Options Covered

 "Donated footwear is sent to the recycling plant here in Australia for sorting, breakdown and processing.
 Reusable components are extracted, including rubber, leather and fibres at the recycling facility.
 Reclaimed materials are used to manufacture new products such as gym mats, floors and playgrounds." - Treadlightly

-A B corp certified shoe retailer, they also partnered directly with Save Our Soles in 2019 to collect shoes for recycling.
+A B corp certified shoe retailer, they partnered directly with Save Our Soles in 2019 to collect shoes for recycling.

 LocationsWhat do they accept?What do they do with the shoes?